Project History Sims Bayou

 In May 2020, Houston Parks Board completed construction on a new trailhead along Sims Bayou Greenway at the northeast corner of Martin Luther King Boulevard and Airport Boulevard.
 The new trailhead was built on land purchased by Houston Parks Board, and funding for design and construction was secured through a partnership with the Gulfgate Redevelopment Authority/TIRZ 8.
 Improvements to this green space and surrounding intersection include a small, concrete parking lot with solar lighting, seating areas, picnic tables, trash cans, recycling bins, signage, secondary trails within the green space, native plantings, and widened, paved, crosswalks on both sides of Martin Luther King Boulevard.

-Construction began in March 2020 to install new amenities along Sims Bayou Greenway between Martin Luther King Boulevard and Scott Street.
+Construction is complete installing new amenities along Sims Bayou Greenway between Martin Luther King Boulevard and Scott Street.

 Notable new features of this greenway include: planting native trees and establishing prairie zones; additional seating areas with benches; trash cans and recycling containers; and directional signage.